zioo04/cpp-java-aws-project/README.md

 ```

-Here is the English translation for your project description:
 Web Game Backend Architecture
  * Bank Shot Path Finder: Implemented in C++ for high-performance physics calculation and trajectory prediction.
  * Score Verification API: Developed using Java and AWS Lambda for secure, serverless request validation and anti-cheat processing.